 So Icy and Polar (although surely Goldie and Sunny might be more apt names for them?) are extremely special and highly-prized by the park, whose staff hope that they will breed when older (despite their shared golden hue, they are not related to one other).

-Illustration from 1865 depicting two normal-coloured specimens of the southern hairy-nosed wombat (Joseph Wolf)
+Illustration from 1865 by Joseph Wolf, depicting two normal-coloured specimens of the southern hairy-nosed wombat (public domain)